 Moving to Australia?
 Here Are Few Things to Keep in Mind

-Whether it is for work, marriage, study or any other purpose that you are moving to Australia, there are a few things you need to know.
+Whether it is for work, marriage, study or any other purpose that you are moving to Australia, E-help consultancy and migration service provider says there are a few things you need to know.
 Be prepared.
 Always.
 Good things first: Australian cities are consistently ranked under the top 30 for best quality of life.

 - Australia is expensive.
 Apart from the flight and visa expense, living there is equally costly.
 From renting a home to car, the expensive can go pretty high unless and until you live far away from the city area (rural places I would say).

 - Australia is very huge.
 It is a very big place.
 Massive.
 It measures more than three million square miles.
 Think before you plan on taking a road trip!

 - Weather and sun.
 Australian weather is varying across the country.
 The climate is usually tropical at Brisbane while at Melbourne you can experience four seasons a day.
 Additionally, during summers it gets really hot. (expect 40 degrees) The ozone layer above Australia is very thin.
 Hence, it is recommended to apply sunscreen, wear hats and full sleeved clothes. (probably a shirt)

 - Bushfires are very common.
 Around 50,000 fires every year.
 High temperatures, strong winds, and Australia’s naturally dry vegetation acts as fuel for the fire.
 A lightning storm is all that it takes to destroy vast parts of rural Australia.
 Make sure you regularly clear fallen leaves and branches or natural debris around your house.